wur-bioinformatics/introduction-to-bioinformatics/week4.md

 The main traditional experimental analytical techniques used are nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography.
 The former yields useful but noisy measurements with usually multiple structural conformations; the latter is more accurate, but easily costs 120,000 euros and it can take a year or even longer to fully elucidate the protein 3D structure from the data, and some structures cannot be measured at all.
 However, fueled by recent technical advances, biological sequence data has become widely available, mostly in the form of genomic sequences.
-By translating these DNA sequences into possible amino acid sequences using the codon language you have learned about in [chapter1](Week1_genetic_code), amino acid sequences can be inferred in which theoretical proteins can be predicted.
+By translating these DNA sequences into possible amino acid sequences using the codon language you have learned about in [chapter 1](Week1_genetic_code), amino acid sequences can be inferred in which theoretical proteins can be predicted.
 The sheer number of biological sequences make manual analysis too daunting.
 Thus, alternative methods to derive 3D protein structures are needed to interpret the large amount of biological sequence data that has become available in the recent decades.
-Consequently, predicting protein structures based on protein sequence information has been a topic of high interest and relevance for biochemistry for many decades now.
+Consequently, predicting protein structures based on protein sequence information has been a topic of high interest and relevance to biochemists and scientists in general for many decades.

 The sequence-structure-function paradigm states that, _in principle_, all information to predict the folding of a protein, and thus its 3D structure and ultimately its function, is stored in its primary sequence.
 In practice, however, predicting structure from its sequence turned out to be a very complex and challenging task.